A.W. Lymn

 Other themes you may want to consider:

-• Military honors for a member of the armed forces
+• Military honours for a member of the armed forces.

 What was the person like as a professional?